Create a Link-Tree with Roq (45min)

 ››› CODING TIME

 Create src/main/java/io/acme/Trees.java with @DataMapping(value = "trees", type = DataMapping.Type.OBJECT_DIR).
-The record should contain a Map<String, Tree> where each key is the file name (e.g. my-links) and Tree has title, description, and List<Link>.
+The record should contain a Map<String, Tree> where each key is the file name (e.g. guardians) and Tree has title, description, and List<Link>.

 See hint